 Remember when I drilled “no more than 1/2 full” into your head when filling the cupcake pans for my regular chocolate cupcakes?
 (Too much batter ruins them since the batter is so thin.)
 Today’s cupcake batter is slightly thicker, so we don’t have to be quite as particular.

 In general, it’s best to fill your cupcake liners 2/3 full.

 We’ll have some leftover reduced Guinness from the cupcakes, so why not add it to our frosting?!
 This buttercream is impeccably flavored with hints of cocoa, espresso, and vanilla– all of which pair perfectly with the malty flavor of Guinness.
 Not only this, it’s extra buttery and has a pinch of salt to balance out all the flavors.

 - I used my favorite Ateco 849 tip to swirl the frosting on top.
-I love this piping tip and used it for my peanut butter cupcakes too.
+It’s a bit larger than the tip I use for shamrock cookies.
+I love this particular piping tip for cupcakes and used it for my peanut butter cupcakes too.
 Start in the center of the cupcake and swirl upward.

 I love that the cupcakes themselves aren’t overly sweet, so adding frosting isn’t overdoing it!
 Truly a cupcake where the flavors (not necessarily the sugar) shine.

 - Irish Soda Bread